 Watch out when you snap a shot with the Rothschild Giraffes at B. Bryan Preserve!
 These rare critters have a habit of sneaking a kiss with visitors who “ooh and aah” over their elegant beauty, and with a tongue that’s 18 inches long, that’s quite a face-washing!
 The entire preserve is the perfect place to pretend you’re on safari in the African veldt… and not in southern Mendocino County!
 Take a tour in a vintage Land Rover with the opportunity to get an up-close view of the majestic animals that roam the ranch.
 For a bonus, stay in one of the picture perfect cottages on-site.

 Hidden in a valley between Ukiah and the coast lies a most majestic spot.
-Wend your way on Orr Springs Road, east from Ukiah, pass the resort by about two or so miles and pull into the car park just over the bridge.
+Wend your way on Orr Springs Road, east from Ukiah, pass Orr Springs Resort by about two or so miles and pull into the car park just over the bridge.
 Inhale the forest as you start to walk the slight uphill climb alongside Montgomery Creek.
 A quick descent and all at once you’re in a cathedral of redwood trees so tall they block the sun and dull the soundtrack.
 Trek around this grove of ancient giants past the goose-pen trees, pose in the hollow of a burned ruin or before the naked root structure of these behemoths.
 Selfies galore await your every turn.

 The Lost Coast